Degree Programs - JD, LLM, LLCM, SJD

 In addition, JD students can earn a joint/dual degree in one of our many cross-disciplinary programs.

 Graduate Program Overview:

 Our graduate students generally are international students who hold a law degree from outside the United States and who wish to become more familiar with aspects of American law and legal institutions.
 They are lawyers, bankers, judges, business professionals, and recent university graduates who add much to the Penn Law community.
 Graduate students take advanced classes with the JD students to further expand their legal expertise.
-Graduate degrees can be earned in the LLM (Master of Laws), the LLCM (Master of Comparative Laws), and the SJD (Doctor of Juridical Science).
+Graduate degrees can be earned in the LLM (Master of Laws), the LLCM (Master of Comparative Laws), the SJD (Doctor of Juridical Science), and the ML (Master in Law).
 For more information, visit the Graduate Admissions link below.